 Conserving forests is essential to protect biodiversity, prevent global warming, and ensure sustainable community development.
 We strive to conserve forests and increase tree numbers.
 We collaborate with diverse stakeholders.
 These include environmental nongovernment organizations, local governments, community residents, and other experts.
 To further accelerate these efforts, we joined the 30by30 Alliance for Biodiversity in April 2022.
-Its founders were 17 organizations from industry, the private sector, and such Japanese government bodies as the Ministry of the Environment.

-Ricoh Japan helps safeguard ecosystems by planting mangroves in Indonesia and the Philippines in proportion to unit sales of energy-efficient MFPs.
+Its founders were 17 icoh Japan helps safeguard cosystems by planting manoves in Indonesia and the ilippines in proportion to unit ales of energy-efficient MFPs.

-Actual number of trees planted in fiscal 2022 is 97,000.
+actual number of trees planted fiscal 2022 is 97.000